mui/material-ui/docs/data/joy/guides/using-joy-ui-and-material-ui/using-joy-ui-and-material-ui.md

 import { deepmerge } from '@mui/utils';
 import { experimental_extendTheme as extendMuiTheme } from '@mui/material/styles';
 import colors from '@mui/joy/colors';
-import {
-  extendTheme as extendJoyTheme,
-  CssVarsProvider,
-} from '@mui/joy/styles';
+import { extendTheme as extendJoyTheme, CssVarsProvider } from '@mui/joy/styles';

 const muiTheme = extendMuiTheme({
   // This is required to point to `var(--joy-*)` because we are using